 Ethan Richardson came on staff with Mockingbird in 2011.
 Born and raised in Lexington, Kentucky, he graduated from the University of Virginia in 2009, majoring in Religious Studies and English.
 In June of 2011, he finished two years of teaching 5th grade in the inner city of New Orleans with Teach For America, and moved back to Charlottesville, VA to work with Mockingbird.
 In 2012, he completed his first major publication, This American Gospel: Public Radio Parables and the Grace of God, and then in 2013, Ethan oversaw the completion of The Mockingbird Devotional.
-He digs the poems of Gerard Manley Hopkins, Charles Wright, and Wallace Stevens, and the writing of Southern sentries William F., Wendell B., and Walker P. Try as he might, he just hasn’t been able to get into Nick Cave or The Talking Heads – but then there’s always hope.
+Ethan currently serves as editor of The Mockingbird magazine.
+He digs the poems of Gerard Manley Hopkins, Charles Wright, and Wallace Stevens, and the writing of Southern sentries William F., Wendell B., and Walker P.

 Will McDavid grew up in Central Georgia, studied religion and economics at the University of Virginia, and has been has been employed by Mockingbird since then.
 His interests include medieval theology, local delicatessens, and the outdoors.
-In 2012, Will edited the book-length Grace in Addiction and is currently at work on a variety of publication projects, including the forthcoming These Pretzels Are Me Thirsty.
+In 2012, Will edited the book-length Grace in Addiction and in 2013, he edited PZ’s Panopticon.
+Will currently oversees Mockingbird’s publications and is hard at work on an ungodly number of projects, including A Companion to Genesis and the forthcoming These Pretzels Are Me Thirsty.
 His favorite books are Augustine’s On the Trinity and Whit Stillman’s The Last Days of Disco, With Cocktails at Petrossian Afterwards.
 In his spare time, he reads, watches football, and discusses theories about George R.R.
 Martin’s A Song of Ice and Fire.

-In addition to David, Ethan, Will, and Matt, Mockingbird relies on the invaluable contributions of its many volunteers.
+In addition to David, Ethan, and Will, Mockingbird relies on the invaluable contributions of its many volunteers.
 In the summer, we offer a handful of internship opportunities for college students and seminarians.
 Inquiries may be directed to David Zahl at firstname.lastname@example.org.